 We will be in touch with further information for all delegates shortly.

 The BAOS runs an active programme of CPD events throughout the year.
-In addition there is the annual conference that is held in September each year.
+In addition there is the annual conference that is held in autumn each year.

-This is held in the last week of September alternating between Edinburgh and another city chosen by the committee on a rotational basis to allow all to participate and join in this informative, educational and enjoyable conference.
+This is held in autumn each year in a city chosen by the committee on a rotational basis to allow all to participate and join in this informative, educational and enjoyable conference.